codesharedot/quantum-resistant-ledger-price/README.md

-# bitcoin-gold price
+# zb price

-Gets the bitcoin-gold price with Python (from JSON).
+Gets the zb price with Python (from JSON).

 https://pythonbasics.org